Computer

-Conventionally, a modern computer consists of at least one processing element, typically a central processing unit (CPU) in the form of a microprocessor, along with some type of computer memory, typically semiconductor memory chips.
+Conventionally, a modern computer consists of at least one processing element, typically a central processing unit (CPU) in the form of a microprocessor, together with some type of computer memory, typically semiconductor memory chips.
 The processing element carries out arithmetic and logical operations, and a sequencing and control unit can change the order of operations in response to stored information.
-Peripheral devices include input devices (keyboards, mice, joystick, etc.), output devices (monitor screens, printers, etc.), and input/output devices that perform both functions (e.g., the 2000s-era touchscreen).
-Peripheral devices allow information to be retrieved from an external source and they enable the result of operations to be saved and retrieved.
+Peripheral devices include input devices (keyboards, mice, joysticks, etc.), output devices (monitors, printers, etc.), and input/output devices that perform both functions (e.g. touchscreens).
+Peripheral devices allow information to be retrieved from an external source, and they enable the results of operations to be saved and retrieved.

 Etymology

-According to the Oxford English Dictionary, the first known use of computer was in a 1613 book called The Yong Mans Gleanings by the English writer Richard Brathwait: "I haue [sic] read the truest computer of Times, and the best Arithmetician that euer [sic] breathed, and he reduceth thy dayes into a short number."
+It was not until the mid-20th century that the word acquired its modern definition; according to the Oxford English Dictionary, the first known use of the word computer was in a different sense, in a 1613 book called The Yong Mans Gleanings by the English writer Richard Brathwait: "I haue [sic] read the truest computer of Times, and the best Arithmetician that euer [sic] breathed, and he reduceth thy dayes into a short number."
 This usage of the term referred to a human computer, a person who carried out calculations or computations.
-The word continued with the same meaning until the middle of the 20th century.
-During the latter part of this period women were often hired as computers because they could be paid less than their male counterparts.
+The word continued to have the same meaning until the middle of the 20th century.
+During the latter part of this period, women were often hired as computers because they could be paid less than their male counterparts.
 By 1943, most human computers were women.

 The Online Etymology Dictionary gives the first attested use of computer in the 1640s, meaning 'one who calculates'; this is an "agent noun from compute (v.)".
 The Online Etymology Dictionary states that the use of the term to mean "'calculating machine' (of any type) is from 1897."
 The Online Etymology Dictionary indicates that the "modern use" of the term, to mean 'programmable digital electronic computer' dates from "1945 under this name; [in a] theoretical [sense] from 1937, as Turing machine".
+The name has remained, although modern computers are capable of many higher-level functions.